Rikarin/Trinix/README.md

 # Trinix #
 Trinix is a hobby operating system written from scratch.
 OS is written in D language.
-Based on OOP standards cuz POSIX is shit.
+Based on OOP standards and implementing POSIX standards but in better way.
 Only 64-bit CPU is, was and will be supported.
 Development began one beautiful day in January 3 years ago.
 We had (we dont have it now lol) a framework based on .NET-like conventions but better.